 If you or a parent is 65 or older in New York and need help paying for health care, long-term care, or help at home, New York Medicaid for seniors has a path.
 But it is not one program.
-It is a layered system: Community Medicaid for everyday acute care, Institutional Medicaid for nursing facility stays, Managed Long Term Care for help at home, MAP and PACE for fully integrated Medicare and Medicaid, NHTD and TBI waivers for specialized populations, CDPAP for self-directed family caregiving, and pooled income trusts as the workaround when your income runs over the limit.
+It is a layered system: Community Medicaid for everyday acute care, Institutional Medicaid for nursing facility stays, Managed Long Term Care (MLTC) for help at home, Medicaid Advantage Plus (MAP) and the Program of All-Inclusive Care for the Elderly (PACE) for fully integrated Medicare and Medicaid, the Nursing Home Transition and Diversion (NHTD) and Traumatic Brain Injury (TBI) waivers for specialized populations, the Consumer Directed Personal Assistance Program (CDPAP) for self-directed family caregiving, and pooled income trusts as the workaround when your income runs over the limit.

 This guide walks through every New York Medicaid program that matters for seniors in 2026: what each one pays for, who qualifies, what changed September 1, 2025, and where to apply (the rules differ between New York City and the rest of the state).

-New York Medicaid is administered by the New York State Department of Health (NYSDOH) under the federal 1115 Medicaid Redesign Team Demonstration (CMS ID 11-W-00114/2, current renewal approved March 23, 2022 and running through March 31, 2027).
+New York Medicaid is administered by the New York State Department of Health (NYSDOH) under the federal Section 1115 Medicaid Redesign Team (MRT) Demonstration (Centers for Medicare & Medicaid Services demonstration identifier 11-W-00114/2; the current extension was approved March 23, 2022 and runs from April 1, 2022 through March 31, 2027).
 Eligibility determinations are made at two different desks depending on where you live:

 • In New York City (5 boroughs), applications go to the Human Resources Administration (HRA) Medical Assistance Program (also called "MAP," confusingly the same acronym as Medicaid Advantage Plus, the integrated plan).
 HRA operates the ACCESS HRA portal at access.nyc.gov and runs the Surplus Income Unit that processes pooled-trust budgets.